chromium/chromium/chrome/browser/profiles/profile_keyed_service_factory.md

 to be explicitly stated, and not creating a new static predefined builder for that.

-## Experiments to change default behavior for irregular Profiles
+## Experiments and default behaviors for irregular Profiles

 Given that a lot of existing keyed services are created for non regular profiles because of the previous default behavior, it is a complex and risky transition to do when trying to remove or add services for some profiles.

+- System Profile:

-The target of the experiments is  on the System Profile and on the Guest Profile.
-Analysis showed that most services should not be needed on the System Profile, whereas more services are needed for the Guest Profile.
-The following experiments were then created to affect the default `ProfileSelection` of those profile types (if no value is explicitly set):
+The target of the experiment is on the System Profile.
+Analysis showed that most services should not be needed on the System Profile.
+The following experiment goal is to default the System Profile `ProfileSelection` to `ProfileSelection::kNone` so that no services will be created, unless explicitly stated.

-- `kSystemProfileSelectionDefaultNone`: When enabled, this feature flag changes the default `ProfileSelection` for the System Profile to be `kNone`.
+`kSystemProfileSelectionDefaultNone`: When enabled, this feature flag changes the default `ProfileSelection` for the System Profile to be `kNone`.
 When the feature flag is disabled, the previous behavior remains: which is following the same behavior as the Regular Profile.
 This approach considers that no keyed service is needed unless proven otherwise.
-- `kGuestProfileSelectionDefaultNone`: When enabled, this feature flag changes the default `ProfileSelection` for the Guest Profile to be `kNone`.
-When the feature flag is disabled, the previous behavior remains: which is following the same behavior as the Regular Profile.
-However, most values for the Guest profiles are expected to be forced (set explicitly) to be the same as the regular profile when the experiment is active, and the rollout will be done the other way around, removing the forced values when possible.
-This approach considers that all keyed services are needed unless proven otherwise (trying to remove the forced values).
+Force values on experimental builders can be used to easily bypass the experiment.
+If set to true, enforce the value set to the Regular Profile to also affect the System Profile so that the experiment condition is bypassed.

+- Guest Profile:

+For Guest Profile type, analysis showed that more services are actually needed, and we have no generic or easy way to determine which ones are needed.
+Therefore we cannot use the same approach with the same kind of exeperiment on affecting default value directly.

+However, work has been done to turn the default value to `ProfileSelection::kNone`, but keeping all existing factories have the same behavior, most of the time following the value set to the Regular Profile (which was the old default behavior), by using a specific set of "experimental" `ProfileSelection::Builder` with force values.
+This way future factories have to explicitly state the fact they have to construct services for the Guest Profile (preferably not using the experimental builders).
+By default all existing force values in experimental builders are set to true, setting them to false will stop creating the service for the Guest Profile.

-### Experiments status
+### Experiment status
 - `kSystemProfileSelectionDefaultNone`: Experiment started: [Bug](crbug/1376461).
-- `kGuestProfileSelectionDefaultNone`: Experiment not started yet.

 ### Future work
 It seems that the Ash internal profiles are very similar to the System Profile,